 When I think of a Mint, I tend to think of a tic-tac or altoid.
 Something small and refreshing that makes my mouth feel better.
 JetBlue’s Mint dinner is similar.
 The meal is modest but tasty and offers a rotating menu that is chef inspired and tasty!
 Anyone heard of Saxon + Parole?
 Because they make a large portion of the menu.
 Check out the entire menu.

-Dinner finishes with local ice cream.
-For those feeling peckish, throughout the flight snacks are available.
-Also about 1 hour before landing Flight Attendants offer fresh fruit and other snacks.
+Dinner finishes with local ice cream and about 1 hour before landing Flight Attendants offer fresh fruit and other snacks.
 The flight ends with a cookie!

 JetBlue Mint Alcohol